A4. Addendum: MCP Security

 Library and protocol support

 MCP is new and related sdk and libraries are under heavy changes.
-The current version of PyRASP
+The current version of PyRASP has been tested with the libraries listed in the table below.

 mcp